jren03/garage/garage/README.md

 ### Hyperparameter Search

-There are a number of parameters we found to be particularly important in stablizing `HyPE` and `HyPER` performance across various environments, which we highlight below using hydra command-line syntax.
+There are a number of parameters we found to be particularly important in stablizing `HyPE` and `HyPER` performance across various environments, which we highlight below using hydra command-line syntax:

 For all experiments:
 * `overrides.discriminator.lr`: initial learning rate of discriminator.
 We recommend searching over `[1e-3, 8e-3, 1e-4, 8e-4]` as an initial starting point.